DPI-WE/rails-organizing-js-code/content.md

 </aside>

 ## Practical Example: Toggling Text Visibility
 We'll implement a feature where users can toggle the visibility of a paragraph of text on a webpage.
-We'll implement this same feature using 4 distinct approaches.
+We'll implement this same feature using 5 distinct approaches.

-1. The Asset Pipeline with Vanilla JavaScript
+1. "Vanilla" JavaScript
-2. The Asset Pipeline with Import Maps and Stimulus.js
+2. The Asset Pipeline with Import Maps
+3. Stimulus.js
-3. Alternative Bundling with jsbundling-rails, webpack, and React
+4. Alternative Bundling with jsbundling-rails, webpack, and React
-4. API-only
+5. API-only

 Let's start by creating a new repository using the [Rails 7 template](https://github.com/new?template_name=rails-7-template&template_owner=appdev-projects) and name it something like "toggle-text-example" and then open it up in a codespace.

-### Example 1: The Asset Pipeline with "Vanilla" JavaScript
+### Example 1: "Vanilla" JavaScript
 <aside>
   "Vanilla" JavaScript means using plain JavaScript without any additional libraries like jQuery.
 </aside>